Getting Started with Chalk

 chalk insert ls

-INFO: uvicorn.access 172.19.0.1:39582 - "POST /report HTTP/1.1" 200
+INFO: 192.168.1.151:33926 - "POST /report HTTP/1.1" 200 OK

-Those chalk marks have been recorded in our SQLite database.
-You can connect to the database with any SQLite shell, but we have an endpoint that will allow you to dump the server's info from the chalk insertion operation.
+Alternatively, you can connect to the database with any SQLite shell, and we have an endpoint that will allow you to dump the server's info from the Chalk insertion operation.
 To see this pretty-printed:

 curl http://127.0.0.1:8585/chalks | jq